Scholarships for Transfer Applicants

 Residents outside of Vermont

-Students who have earned 18 credits or less and have achieved academic excellence together with above average standardized test scores will receive an Honors Student designation in addition to their scholarship.
-Honors designees will participate in honors coursework, and have opportunities with honors housing, priority registration, and to contribute to Honors Council.
+Students who have earned 18 credits or less and have achieved academic excellence, together with above-average standardized test scores if optionally submitted, will receive an Honors Student designation in addition to their scholarship.
+Honors designees will participate in honors coursework and have opportunities with honors housing, priority registration, and to contribute to Honors Council.

 Academic Program Scholarships

-A select number of scholarships are available to all entering students in the English, marching band, music and Spanish programs.
+A select number of scholarships are available to all entering students in the English and music programs.
 Recipients are selected by department faculty and an audition is required for music.
-The award of $2,500 per year is renewable for up to four years of continuous full-time enrollment at Castleton provided the student maintains a 2.5/4.0 grade point average and remains in good standing in the applicable program.
+The award of $2,500 per year is renewable for up to four years of continuous full-time enrollment at Castleton provided the student maintains satisfactory academic progress and remains in good standing in the applicable program.

-Any individual who can provide proof of valedictorian status from a regionally accredited or state approved public or independent high school will be eligible for the full tuition Valedictorian Scholarship and may be invited to participate in honors programming.
+Any individual who can provide proof of valedictorian status from a regionally accredited or state-approved public or independent high school will be eligible for the full tuition Valedictorian Scholarship and may be invited to participate in honors programming.
 Class ranking must be provided on an official high school transcript.
-Conditions do apply.
-Contact admissions for details.
+Conditions do apply, including a 3.0/4.0 cumulative GPA requirement for renewal.
+Contact admissions for additional details.

-Maple Scholarship recipients must initially meet eligibility requirements of the Castleton Achievement Scholarship, having completed a rigorous curriculum completed with success as determined by Castleton Admissions (and achieved satisfactory standardized test scores for students who have earned less than 18 credits).
+Maple Scholarship recipients must initially meet the eligibility requirements of the Castleton Achievement Scholarship, having completed a rigorous curriculum completed with success as determined by Castleton Admissions.

 The Maple Scholarship reduces out-of-state tuition to the equivalent of Vermont resident tuition.
 Those who qualify are: Residents of, or students attending secondary schools in, neighboring counties to VT.
 Students whose permanent residence is outside of Vermont and graduate from a Vermont secondary school.
-Students whose parents/guardians own a second home in Vermont.
-Residents outside of the Northeast, including international scholars.
-Graduates of the following community colleges also qualify: SUNY Orange (NY), Community College of Rhode Island (RI), Tompkins Cortland Community College (NY).
+Students whose parents/guardians own a second home in Vermont, residents of Maine, and select international scholars.
+Graduates of the following colleges also qualify: SUNY Orange (NY), Community College of Rhode Island (RI), Landmark College (VT), Tompkins Cortland Community College (NY).

 Recipients must live on campus to receive this scholarship.
-Recipients who choose to live off campus will be awarded with Achievement Scholarship (to replace Maple).
+If a student decides to live off-campus at some point, they will then receive the scholarship they would have received (if applicable) if they were not from a qualifying category.
 Conditions do apply.
 Please contact admissions for full details.

 Transfer Success Scholarship

 Castleton has several agreements with two-year colleges* in the region that allow for a smooth transition to the University.
 Students who transfer to Castleton having earned an Associate’s Degree from one of these partner institutions will receive the Transfer Success Scholarship of $5,000 per year.
 Awards are renewable for students making satisfactory academic progress towards their degree.
-Recipients must maintain continuous enrollment at Castleton and a grade point average of 2.5 on a 4.0 scale.
+Recipients must maintain continuous enrollment at Castleton and satisfactory academic progress.
 Scholarship amounts will be prorated for part-time students.

 International Student Scholarship

 The International Student Scholarship is open to all non-citizens and non-residents of the United States.
-Competitive scholarships of up to $2,500 per year will be awarded to deserving students who enter Castleton on a full time basis.
+Competitive scholarships of up to $2,500 per year will be awarded to deserving students who enter Castleton on a full-time basis.
 The committee will consider both academic and extra-curricular credentials.
-Awards are renewable for up to four years of continuous full-time enrollment at Castleton as long as the student maintains a 2.5/4.0 grade point average.
+Awards are renewable for up to four years of continuous full-time enrollment at Castleton as long as the student maintains satisfactory academic progress.

 Through the New England Board of Higher Education (NEBHE) tuition break program, Castleton offers reduced tuition for select programs to students attending from qualifying states.
-Current year information is available at NEBHE.org.
+Current year information is available at castleton.edu/tuitionandfees.

 Students who do not initially qualify for scholarship recognition and have reason for qualification can submit a request for reconsideration prior to enrollment.
 Requests can be submitted to the Dean of Enrollment Maurice Ouimet.